Calamus australis

 Calamus australis, commonly known as wait-a-while, hairy mary or lawyer cane, is a plant in the palm family Arecaceae which is endemic to the rainforests of north east Queensland, Australia.
 Like other species in the genus Calamus, this is a climbing plant with a very long and flexible stem.
 It uses sharp strong hooks on the fronds and tendrils to attach itself to other vegetation, such as taller established trees, thus gaining support that enables it to grow higher towards the canopy.
 This species is very similar to C. radicalis, with which it coexists, but is smaller in almost all respects.
+Sharp hooks on the plant can snag the clothing of walkers, giving rise to the name "wait-a-while".

 Description

 Stems may reach lengths of up to 35 m and a diameter of 2 cm.
-The leaves (or fronds) are produced on the youngest part of the stem, and the older sections are bare as the leaves age and fall off (exactly the same process as the more familiar upright palm with a stout stem).
+The leaves (or fronds) are produced on the youngest part of the stem, and the older sections are bare as the leaves age and fall off (the same process as the more familiar upright palm with a stout stem).
 The older, leafless part of the stem of Calamus australis is smooth and glossy green.

 The leaves have a long leaf sheath clasping the stem, which is densely covered with needle-like spines measuring up to 10 cm long, but usually less.
 Tendrils, measuring several metres in length and armed with many stout, recurved barbs are produced from the leaf sheath.
 The leaf itself is pinnate, up to 1.5 m in length, and has around 20 to 25 pairs of leaflets.
 Leaves are armed with stout recurved barbs on the lower surfaces of the rachis.
 Unlike its very similar sister species C. radicalis, it does not have spines on the leaflets themselves.
-The overall outline of the leaf is elliptic and the longest leaflets are at the midpoint, measuring about 30 cm long by 3 cm wide.
+The overall outline of the leaf is elliptic and the longest leaflets are at the midpoint of the frond, measuring about 30 cm long by 3 cm wide.

 The inflorescences are pendulous panicles measuring up to 2 m in length, carrying either staminate (functionally male) or pistillate (functionally female) flowers.

 Fruits are a white or cream drupe, around 8 to 14 mm diameter, with a scaly exterior.
-They contain a single round seed which is surrounded by a thin layer of soft edible flesh.
+They contain a single spherical seed which is surrounded by a thin layer of soft edible flesh.